 “If there’s a sales person involved in the sales process, there is typically some level of expertise that should go into that conversation.
-Consultative sales means taking the time to understand what people are trying to do, and that is relatable to any sales process where a human being is involved.”
+Consultative selling is about understanding your buyer’s goals, diagnosing their pain points, and acting as a trusted advisor—not just a product rep.”

 This is a simple and clear description of consultative sales in the real world, according to Sr. Account Executive of Close James Urie.